mvolkmann/context-easy/hooks.md

 ### State Hook

-This provides a way to add state to a function component.
+This provides a way to add state to function components.

+The `useState` function is a hook that takes the initial value of the state and returns an array containing the current value and a function to change it.
+It allows a component to use state without using the `this` keyword.

 For example, the following code can appear inside a function that defines a component.